niknok26/GettingAndCleaningData/CodeBook.md

  $ angle_ZgravityMean                : num  -0.3524 -0.218 0.0123 0.0689 0.065 ...
 ~~~~

-* _tidy_output.csv_: This is the output comma delimited text file for the bigData variable.
-It contains all the variables and observations with the average of the selected variabled, grouped for each subject and activity.
+* _tidy_output.txt_: This is the output text file for the bigData variable.
+It contains all the variables and observations with the average of the selected variables, grouped for each subject and activity.